-The Toyota Mirai is already available to order in Japan, and will arrive in Europe and the US in summer 2015.
-The exterior styling was revealed at the LA motor show, and the European-spec interior will be shown at the Geneva motor show in March 2015.
+The Toyota Mirai is already available to order in Japan, and arrives in Europe and the US in summer 2015.
+The first few examples arrived in the UK on the second week of August to prepare for the model's official launch in September.

 Toyota says the showroom price for Western markets has yet to be decided, partly because it does not know what, if any, government subsidies will be available for the Mirai.
 It has suggested that it will cost around €66,000 plus local taxes in Europe.
 This will work out at an on-sale price of around £60,000 in the UK.

 It is a standalone five-door, four-seat hatchback model that offers a boot capacity of around 360 litres.
 Final specification for Europe is not yet confirmed, but it is expected to come with climate control, a rear parking camera, satellite-navigation, LED headlights and man-made leather upholstery.
 The safety kit is likely to include a pre-crash system, an adaptive cruise control, lane-departure warning and lane-change assist.

 Initial demand for the Mirai has meant Toyota has announced its plans to increase production over the coming years.
 The company will produce around 700 Mirais this year, followed by around 2000 in 2016 and approximately 3000 in 2017.
 The increase has come as a result of initial sales success in Japan - around 1500 orders were placed in the first month of the car being available.
 The increase in production is also to cope with the planned launch in the USA and Europe later this year.

 Initially, just 11 cars are heading for the UK, being handed over to select fleet customers for assessment.
 It is expected that as many as 50 cars will be imported to the UK in 2016.